jpdong/AISaaS/README.md

 ## Deployment

-Open Launch is optimized for deployment on Vercel but can be deployed on any platform that supports Next.js.
+AI SaaS is optimized for deployment on Vercel but can be deployed on any platform that supports Next.js.

 ```bash
 # Build the application